 Thomas Dunbar Moodie excluded the Island then called Steenbok Island from his plan, because it was low-lying and considered unsuitable for housing as it was an area of floodplain. e.g. He knew what he was talking about because Flooding occurred in 1932, 1952, 1953, 1981, 2003, 2006 and 2007.
 In the 1950s, after it was bought by a Rhodesian entrepreneur, Ferdi Van Niekerk from Elaine Watney, it was called Extension 1.

-Before Kingfisher Drive was raised considerably in order for it to be tarred, the land the sand road occupied would frequently be under water.
-People living beyond the existing slipway would find themselves cut off from the town.
+Before Kingfisher Drive was raised considerably in order for it to be tarred, the land the sand road occupied next to the village green area would frequently be under water so people would frequently find themselves cut off from the town.
 On such occasions, provisions were supplied to them by some willing person rowing them over by boat.

 Panhandles are another issue.
 They were included in Thomas Dunbar Moodie's plan as walk ways solely to give people easy access to the lagoon for themselves, to go fishing or to carry a canoe to the water, not to be used as driveways.( Cars had no presence in Sedgefield.)
 When the Island was developed later, they were positioned for the same purpose.
 They were natural sandy grassy areas that had to be looked after by their owners.